Bittering, Norfolk: History

-In the Domesday Book, Bittering is listed as a settlement of six households in the hundred of Laundich and was part of the estates of William the Conqueror.
+In the Domesday Book of 1086, Bittering was listed as a settlement of six households in the hundred of Laundich and was part of the estates of William the Conqueror.
 The deserted medieval village site of Little Bittering, also known as Bittering Parva, includes a number of earthworks and moated sites and is a scheduled monument.
-The village, which is to the north of the course of a Roman road, was small, with less than ten households in 1428, and by the middle of the 16th-century the village was essentially depopulated; by the beginning of the 17th-century the church was recorded as having only nine communicants.
+The village, which is to the north of the course of a Roman road, was small, with less than ten households in 1428, and by the middle of the 16th century the village was essentially depopulated; by the beginning of the 17th century the church was recorded as having only nine communicants.
 The site of Great Bittering is also depopulated.
-Now forming part of Gressenhall, the village church was lost by the early 16th-century.
+Now forming part of Gressenhall, the village church was lost by the early 16th century.

 A moated, medieval manor house stood close to the seat of the deserted village.
 This was demolished and Manor House, a farm house dating from around 1700, built on the site.
-Bittering Hall was built in the 19th-century to the south of the site of the former village.
-It was demolished in the late 20th-century and the sidte has been used for gravel and sand quarrying.
+Bittering Hall was built in the 19th century to the south of the site of the former village.
+It was demolished in the late 20th century, and the site has since been used for gravel and sand quarrying.

 The parish was combined with Beeston in the early 20th century.